aws/aws-codeguru-cli/README.md

 git --version
 ```

 We will also need working credentials on our machine to interact with our AWS account.
 Learn more about setting up credentials for AWS here: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html.

+You can always use the CLI with *Admin* credentials but if you want to have a specific role to use the CLI, your
-The credentials must have at least the following permissions:
+ credentials must have at least the following permissions:

 ```json
 {